 Are there advisers for specific departmental majors?

 Yes.
-After students declare their major, they will be matched with a faculty adviser within their chosen department to help them explore their intellectual interests and develop their academic schedule.
+After students declare their major in their sophomore year, they will be matched with a faculty adviser within their chosen department to help them explore their intellectual interests and develop their academic schedule.

 Are tutors available?

 Does Columbia grant credit for college courses and credits earned during high school?

-Some placement, advanced standing or credit may be granted for nationally or internationally standardized examinations, including but not limited to Advanced Placement, International Baccalaureate and British Advanced Level and Pre-U Examinations.
-Credit is determined and approved by a student’s academic advisor from the CSA after a student is enrolled.
+Some placement, advanced standing or credit may be granted for national or international standardized examinations, including but not limited to Advanced Placement, International Baccalaureate and British Advanced Level and Pre-U Examinations.
+Credit is determined and approved by a student’s academic advisor from the Berick Center for Student Advising after a student is enrolled.
 Please see the Columbia College Bulletin and Columbia Engineering Bulletin for more information.

 Your advising network